 and Requirements for licensing (1.2)

--Section 1.1 now includes an overview of accepted refence methods (Section 1.1.1.) and Alternate Reference Methods and In house Developed Methods (Section 1.1.2.)
+-Section 1.1 now includes an overview of accepted reference methods (Section 1.1.1.) and Alternate Reference Methods and In house Developed Methods (Section 1.1.2.)

 -an outline of the requirements for licensing (Section 1.2) this now includes criteria for licencing methods based on accepted reference methods (Section 1.2.1.) and methods modified from accepted reference methods (Section 1.2.1.1.) and additional criteria methods based on alternate/In-house developed method (Section 1.2.2.)